rddhimabora/rddhimabora.github.io/README.md

 ---

 ## About Me
 👋 Hi!
 I'm Rddhima Bora.
-🎓 [Your education details or current role, e.g., Computer Science graduate from XYZ University].
+🎓 A Sophomore at Advanced Math and Science Charter School, Marlborough (MA).
-💼 Currently working as [Your job title] at [Company Name].
+💼 Currently learning ML methods (mostly unsupervised) to classify data sets into groups for further anaysis.
-💡 Interested in [Your interests or areas of expertise].
+💡 Interested in Art, Math, and Computer Programming (JAVA/Python).

 ---